murali-yandra/murali-yandra/README.md

 <br>

 Welcome to my central repository.
 I engineer and optimize high-throughput, enterprise-grade cloud data pipelines.
-Currently operating as a Data Engineer at Accenture[cite: 2], I specialize in migrating legacy workflows, processing massive datasets (100M+ row tables)[cite: 2], and fine-tuning query logic down to the millisecond[cite: 2].
+Currently operating as a Data Engineer at Accenture, I specialize in migrating legacy workflows, processing massive datasets (100M+ row tables), and fine-tuning query logic down to the millisecond.

 <br>